tnscorcoran/rhsso-3scale/README.md

-NICE TO DEMO: Test your JWT on JWT.io
+7 - Test your JWT on JWT.io (optional)
 ==================================================================================================
 Go to JWT.io
 Paste into the Encoded box on the left the JWT that got inserted into the Bearer token Authorization Header after you selected Use Token.